kbaxley/School-Projects/README.md

-# School-Projects
+# Projects
-Collection of end-of-year school projects.
+Collection of various projects.
+Some are personal endeavors and others are school assignments.